microsoft/synthetic-data-showcase/README.md

 2. _Aggregate data_ reporting the number of individuals with different combinations of attributes, without disclosing exact counts.
 3. _Data dashboards_ enabling exploratory visual analysis of both datasets, without the need for custom data science or interface development.

-To generate these elements, our tools provide two approaches to create anonymous datasets that are safe to release: (i) differential privacy and (ii) k-anonymity.
+To generate these elements, our tool provides two approaches to create anonymous datasets that are safe to release: (i) differential privacy and (ii) k-anonymity.

 # Differential privacy

 ## Privacy guarantees

 The paradigm of differential privacy (DP) offers "safety in noise" &ndash; just enough calibrated noise is added to the data to control the maximum possible privacy loss, $\varepsilon$ (epsilon).
-When applied in the context of private data release, $\varepsilon$ bounds the ratio of probabilities of getting an arbitrary result to an arbitrary computation when using two synthetic datasets &ndash; the sensitive dataset itself and a neighboring dataset missing a single arbitrary record.
+When applied in the context of private data release, $\varepsilon$ bounds the ratio of probabilities of getting an arbitrary result to an arbitrary computation when using two synthetic datasets &ndash; one generated from the sensitive dataset itself and the other from a neighboring dataset missing a single arbitrary record.

 Our approach to synthesizing data with differential privacy first protects attribute combination counts in the aggregate data using our [DP Marginals](./docs/dp/dp_marginals.pdf) algorithm and then uses the resulting DP aggregate counts to derive synthetic records that retain differential privacy under the post-processing property.